KrasnystawBorough of Krasnystaw, Krasnystaw District, Lubelskie Voivodship

 Information about the crime

-The LIDAR survey indicates affected areas in the central, northern and western parts of the cemetery.
+The LIDAR survey indicates the areas of ground disturbunces in the central, northern and western parts of the cemetery.

 No GPR survey have been conducted.